 Hawke: Lash.
 I'm sorry.
 I have mistreated you.
 Had I not strong armed you into this... you would not have been called a traitor.
 I made excuses.
 Used you to my own end, so that I could continue to live.

 Lash: Aw, that's OK.
 Don't worry about it.
 I wouldn't be doing all this if I didn't like it, ya' know?
 I'm not an easy chick to push around...
 I only do what I want to do.
 And I'm here now because I want to fight with you...
 So let's fight!

 Shoot the Dog: In one of the endings of Dual Strike, Hawke shoots Von Bolt's life-support system because Jake can't bring himself to.
 Given he also kills Sturm at the end of Advance Wars 2, he seems to be making rather a habit of this.
 Note that this is averted if Jake chooses to shoot Von Bolt.
 (Also in Days of Ruin, when Lin leads the final battle against Greyfield/Sigismundo and executes him rather than leave it up to Will/Ed.)

-Although this is somewhat justified, real life armies don't have that many female officers either.
-Also averted in Days of Ruin, exactly half of the COs are female.
+Although this is somewhat justified; real life armies don't have that many female officers either.
+Also averted in Days of Ruin, where exactly half of the COs are female.

 The female COs also tend to be Closer to Earth (with the exception of the female villains).
 And Orange Star's commander-in-chief (Nell) is female.

 Lampshaded in Battalion Wars, where Nova's promotion of Mjr.
 Nelly to CO is a Really Big Deal to the traditionalist Tundrans.